scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 3. Notice how the weather forecast changes once you paste in the new URL.

-## Step 6: Customize  and Save Your Dashboard
+## Step 6: Customize and Save Your Dashboard 💾

 Next we'll rename the forecast panel on the dashboard.

-1. Use the triple dot menu on the panel to select the **Edit** option.
+1. Use the triple dot menu on the top right corner of the panel to select the **Edit** option.

 ![alt text](../images/grafana_cloud_edit_panel.png)